-The three main activities under TEAMPHLY in 2018 were the reduction of the environmental footprint through business activities, environmental education and awareness-raising activities, and efforts in connection with community outreach.
-Activities included the purchase of renewable energy certificates to offset carbon dioxide emitted through the use of power in offices throughout the United States.
+The three main activities under TEAMPHLY in 2019 were the reduction of the environmental footprint through business activities, environmental education and awareness-raising activities, and efforts in connection with community outreach.
+Activities included the purchase of renewable energy certificates to offset CO2 emitted through the use of power in offices throughout the United States.

-The company also donated US\$134,179 to an environmental NGO in the United States and planted 240,000 trees to protect forests damaged in natural disasters such as brush fires from 2015 to 2018.
+The company also donated US\$100,000 to the Arbor Day Foundation, an environmental NGO in the United States and planted 320,000 trees to protect forests damaged in natural disasters such as brush fires from 2015 to 2019.

-TEAMPHLY 🗔
+TEAMPHLY